 Line Spread Function File Structure

 The LSFs below are obtained with a Code V optical model and are validated using spectral data.
 For example, ISR 2018-07 discusses this process for select FUV cenwaves at LP4.
-The profiles are normalized to 1 and depend on wavelength.
-In the LSF files, each column refers to the center of a wavelength bin, and each row represents one spatial pixel in the dispersion direction.
+The profiles are normalized to an integral of 1 and depend on wavelength.
+In the LSF files, each column refers to the center of a wavelength bin, and each row represents one pixel in the dispersion direction.

 The files have the following format:

-- NUV: LSF profiles are sampled every 100 Å, and the profile in each wavelength bin is sampled over 101 pixels
+- NUV: LSF profiles are sampled every 100 Å, and the profile in each wavelength bin is sampled over 101 pixels.
+In addition to the recommended file, which is sampled at each NUV pixel, the original NUV LSF file, which oversamples the profile with multiple data points per NUV pixel, is still available to ensure backwards compatibility

 - FUV: LSF profiles are sampled every 5 Å, and the profile in each wavelength bin is sampled over 321 pixels